everard/pavolmon/README.md

 This program has _very_ minimal RAM/CPU footprint and might come in handy if you are using [i3blocks](https://github.com/vivien/i3blocks).

 # COMPILATION/INSTALLATION
 Run `make` in your command line to compile.
+Run `make monitor-bars` to compile the program that will output bars instead of percentages.

 Note: A C11-capable compiler is required; PulseAudio development headers must be installed.